waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Plan: Find Suicune on Route 38
 - Quest Start: Turn 20970 (Dec 25, 5:00 PM)
 - Strategy:
-  1. Check Pokedex AREA map for the exact location dot.
-(Confirmed: Western side)
+  1. Navigate to the western side of Route 38, near the Route 39 gate.
-  2. Navigate to the blinking dot on Route 38.
+  2. Look for the Suicune overworld sprite (Sighting 4).

 # Side Quests
 - Arthur (Route 36): Thursday only.
 Gives Hard Stone at (15, 7).